cvs-health/testilo/README.md

 ### Tool reconciliation

+#### Introduction

-If you use Testaro to perform all the tests of some or all the tools on a target and score the report with a score proc that maps tool rules onto tool-agnostic issues, you may want to investigate disagreements among the tools.
+Suppose you use Testaro to perform all the tests of some or all the tools on a target and you use Testilo to score the report with a score proc that maps tool rules onto tool-agnostic issues.
+For any issue, multiple tools may have tested conformity with rules of the issue.
+The tools may agree or disagree in what they found.

 One fact on which tools can disagree is the count of instances of violations of rules that are classified in an issue.
-If the rules of an issue were equivalent, then each tool with any rule of an issue would report the same count of issue instances.
-When they do not, Testilo can help you investigate the reasons by reporting to you differences in instance counts per issue.
+If rule 1 of tool A and rule 2 of tool B are classified in the same issue, and if they are equivalent, then their instance counts should be identical.
+When they differ, Testilo can help you investigate the reasons by reporting the differences to you.

-The `reconcile` module reports the instance counts of tools per issue in a scored report.
-The module depends on the score proc having performed the tabulation and stored the results in the `score.detail.instanceCount` property of the report, as score proc `tic41.js` does.

-The output is an HTML document making the instance counts easy to read.
-The document references the original JSON-format report, so that the reader can examine the instances to diagnose the discrepancies.
+Testilo can _reconcile_ the tools in a scored report, converting the score data to a human-oriented HTML document about inter-tool differences in instance counts per issue, namely a _reconciliation report_.

+The `reconcile` module performs such reconciliations.
+It depends on the `score` property including a `score.detail.instanceCount` property, such as that produced by the score proc `tsp41`.
+Its `reconcile()` function takes three arguments:
+- a reconciler (a reconciliation function)
+- the `score` property object from a scored report
+- the URL of a directory containing the scored reports

+The reconciler populates an HTML reconciliation template.
+A copy of the template, with its placeholders replaced by computed values, becomes the reconciliation report.
+The reconciler defines the rules for replacing the placeholders with values.
+The Testilo package contains a `procs/reconcile` directory, in which there are subdirectories, each containing a template and a module that exports a reconciler.
+You can use one of those modules, or you can create your own.

+The included templates format placeholders with leading and trailing underscore pairs (such as `__issueCount__`).

 #### Invocation